 The result is that If's customer will always receive an authentic brand experience - from website to claims forms, social media posts and renewal letters.
 If employees can also focus on delivering excellent service, resting assured that they’re always delivering on-brand communications without constantly checking the latest style guides or searching for brand-approved digital assets.
 Brand management is instantly simplified.

 Branding insurance firms: Make branding easy for your employees

 Brands need to look beyond the big ad campaigns and start by ensuring correct branding is taking place within office walls.
 Your employees are your most effective brand ambassadors.
-They are the people that will be communicating on a daily basis with your customers, executing your brand world.
-If they don’t have the knowledge and tools they need to implement your brand world, your brand consistency and value are at risk.
+They are the people that will be communicating on a daily basis with your policyholders, executing your brand world.
+If they don’t have the knowledge and tools they need to implement your brand world, your brand value and consistency are at risk.

 Document automation tools, such as Templafy, safeguard against issues of brand integrity, providing end-to-end solutions to ensure your new brand identity is rolled out and maintained as intended across all communications.
 Freeing up your team’s time to grow the business, increase productivity and sell your brand.

 If you’d like to learn more about how Templafy can help those manage branding insurance firms, get in touch.